leggewie-DM/scanbd/doc/README.txt

 scanadf.script) (scanbd compiles and runs well on FreeBSD/NetBDS/OpenBSD, but on these plattforms /bin/bash is usually not avaliable.
 So be sure to adapt the scripts!)

+Hint: please try using scanimage and/or scanadf to scan - even single pages with scanadf.
+Users reported that sometimes scanimage hangs for the second scan!

 6) sane config